 Women who might have taken iron supplements all their lives may stop taking iron after menopause.

 Someone who was recently exposed to a sick person may opt to take immunity-specific vitamins, such as vitamin C.

 Let’s break down a few benefits of vitamin supplements, grouped by their specific purposes and goals.

 2. Improves cardiovascular health

-3. Increases cognitive function and brain health
+3. Supports cognition and brain health

 Your brain needs a lot of fuel.
 In fact, it has some of the highest energy requirements amongst all of your body’s organs.
 Did you know that 60% of the glucose (sugar) your body burns every day goes directly to powering your brain?